-In many homes, the kitchen rivals the television and dining room table as the top area where family members gather.
+In many homes, the kitchen is one of the main areas where family members gather.
 And within the kitchen, the sink is, at the very least, the spot that gets the most use.
-Two classic sink choices, fireclay and cast iron, have been around for generations and have undergone a resurgence in popularity in recent years.
+Two classic sink choices, fireclay vs cast iron, have been around for generations and have undergone a resurgence in popularity in recent years.
 Each has distinct characteristics, as well as advantages and drawbacks worth considering.

 Cast Iron Basics

 A cast iron sink begins with the casting of the iron.
 That iron base is then encased in durable enamel that comes in a variety of colors.
 Cast iron sink users appreciate the fact that the enamel coating won't stain the way acrylic does.

 Kohler notes that one advantage of an enameled cast iron sink is that it is sturdy enough to withstand generations of heavy use.
 Cast iron and will even hold up when structural damage affects other parts of the kitchen.
 A cast iron farmhouse sink can also give a retro look to modern kitchens.

 As the name implies, fireclay is a clay-based material that is fired in a kiln at very high temperatures.
 Fireclay is a type of ceramic; however, the firing process fuses the glaze to the clay and vastly improves the strength and integrity of the material.
 Fireclay sinks are extremely versatile, since the clay can be poured and shaped in any configuration, including the incorporation of artistic embellishments.
 For many homeowners, fireclay is a luxury that is more affordable than other materials.

 The biggest drawbacks of cast iron are immediately apparent: cost and installation issues.
 Cast iron sinks are among the most expensive sinks on the market today, and may not fit into many kitchen renovation budgets.
 If budget is no concern, the biggest hurdle may be the installation.